Hot Rod Classifications

 old Ford Model T's and Model A's.

-- Buggies -- Variety a vehicles with
+- Buggies -- Variety a vehicles with large wheels,

 wide tires, and modified engine mounted on an